SMBH-1/SMBH-1-cspb2270-final-proj/README.md

 To expand on this project, I would re-attempt with a variety of inputs (not just a list of ASCII character strings) as well as other data structures.

+#### Running the program
+_____________
+Clone the repo and cd into it.
+Use the command python main.py to run the code.
+The time it takes to run the various operations for both data structures should be printed in the terminal.
+Make sure you have Python installed on your local machine.